ASFHyP3/hyp3-docs/docs/guides/insar_product_guide.md

 2. For deformation mapping: limited spatial separation of acquisition locations (small physical baseline)
 3. For topographic mapping: limited time separation between images (small temporal baseline)

+To analyze deformation caused by a single discrete event, such as an earthquake, select images that bracket the event as closely in time as possible.
+Keeping the window narrowly focused on the time of the event will reduce the impacts of other processes that may mask the signal of the event of interest.

 ------
 > **Aside: Critical Baseline**
 >